Muhthishimiscoding/FormValidatorPlus/readme.md

 FormValidator is your all-in-one solution for simplified form management.
 Whether you're working on a simple contact form or a complex multi-step wizard, FormValidator streamlines form creation, validation, and submission, making your web development tasks more efficient.
 It offers a wide range of features to enhance your web development experience.

 **Note**: For form submission it uses jQuery ajax.
-If you just want to use validator or submitForm then You can use submitform.js or validator.js.
+If you just want to use validator or submitForm then You can use [submitform.js](https://github.com/Muhthishimiscoding/FormValidatorPlus/blob/main/Form%20validator/Separate%20Classes/submitform.js) or its min verion [submitform.min.js](https://github.com/Muhthishimiscoding/FormValidatorPlus/blob/main/minified%20Version/Separate%20Classes/submitform.min.js), [Validator.js](https://github.com/Muhthishimiscoding/FormValidatorPlus/blob/main/Form%20validator/Separate%20Classes/validator.js) or [Validator.min.js](https://github.com/Muhthishimiscoding/FormValidatorPlus/blob/main/minified%20Version/Separate%20Classes/Validator.min.js).
 Validator.js  also works without jquery.

 ## Features